-The purpose of this document is to summarize the results of the different thematic products (LWL, LWE, LSWT, LIC and LWLR) according to the activities described in the Product Validation Plan (RD- 2).
+The purpose of this document is to summarize the results of the different thematic products (LWL, LWE, LSWT, LIC and LWLR) under the first activity, as described in the Product Validation Plan (RD- 2).
+Feedback from users and use cases from earlier data releases (v1.0 and v1.1) will have been adopted where possible, and remains very welcome.

-2. Lake Water Level (LWL) parameter
+2. Lake Water Level (LWL)